Menu Close

 Things to do in Tallinn

-Tallinn, or Reval the historic German, Danish and Swedish name, is the capital and largest city of Estonia.
-Tallinn is located on the Gulf of Finland in the northern part of the country and, according to Wikipedia, has around 430 000 inhabitants.
+Tallinn, or Reval as it was historically known in German, Danish and Swedish, is the capital and largest city of Estonia.
+Tallinn is located on the Gulf of Finland in the northern part of the country and has, according to Wikipedia, around 430,000 inhabitants.

 Göra i Tallinn